subarashii-huch09/What-would-you-like-to-eat-today/README.md

 ## Built With
 - Bootstrap
-- Javascript
+- JavaScript
 - Google Maps Platform APIs
 - Winwheel.js
 - GSAP TweenMax.js

 <!-- CONTRIBUTING -->
 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "improvement".
+You can also simply open an issue with the tag "enhancement".
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AwesomeFeature`)